Resources to help you embody a sense of awake and connected wisdom

 Rather than people having huge rows and getting caught up in lots of stress and despair when they are hungry, they recognise it in themselves and just go, ‘Oh, I’m hangry, I should probably eat something.’
 Or, ‘Sorry for getting mad, I’m just a bit hangry right now, come back when I’ve been fed’.

 It creates a way to describe our experience that is relatable and understandable.
 Because of the word, we can understand and connect with our experience and each other better.

 Lots of the words above (awareness, mindfulness, God, unfabricated) are really great words for describing what we feel or experience.

-The point of it is to help us move towards the mystery of life – to be able to connect with the things that feel more ineffable, rather than to adopt fixed truths.
+The point of it is to help us move towards the mystery of life – to be able to connect more precisely and sensitively with things that can feel ineffable, rather than to adopt fixed truths.
 To do this in a meaningful way that clarifies and connects us with our realities.

 We want to avoid reifying experience too much – we want to facilitate a way to let go of unhelpful fixed perceptions and open up to being more present with the spiritual side of our experience, which tends to be a more flowing and changeable aspect of being.